 If the mediation can’t go ahead because a party incorrectly stated they had full authority, the Commissioner can issue a certificate noting that the party refused to mediate.
 If issued, this certificate can be presented to VCAT, which might make an adverse cost order against that party.

 Further requirements: rent relief and retail leasing disputes

 In addition to the above details, there are further requirements for mediations to resolve rent relief and retail lease disputes.

 Parties will need to let the VSBC know if any guarantors under the lease will be attending the session and if so, provide their name, title/role and email address.

-If you have any queries of would like more information, contact the mediation services team at email@example.com.
+If you have any queries or would like more information, contact the mediation services team at firstname.lastname@example.org.